guardian/prosemirror-typerighter/docs/README.md

 prosemirror-typerighter
 =======================

 This Prosemirror plugin adds the ability to validate a document by sending it, or some parts of it, to an external service for validation.
-Once instantiated, it provides a store object that allows consumer code to subscribe to state updates for UI updates etc.
+Once instantiated, it provides a store object that allows consumer code to subscribe to state updates for UI updates etc. It's still in its early stages.

-It's still in its early stages - see the 'pages' directory for an example implementation.
+[See a demo here,](https://guardian.github.io/prosemirror-typerighter/) with an example UI and validation adapter.

 Roadmap: